 Not a good day for the waterfront patio, venture inside the American Social in Brickell.
 This is where locals go when they want to grab a cold beer and watch the game.

-The chicken and waffles with mimosas are a bunch of favorites, or you can stop by for burgers and tacos during their happy hour.
-If you’re looking for a fun restaurant to bring the whole crew to, look no further.
+The chicken and waffles with mimosas are brunch favorites, or you can stop by for burgers and tacos during their happy hour.
+If you’re looking for a fun restaurant on the water to bring the whole crew to, look no further.

 Pollos y Jarras